asthapatel19/Gif-Surprise/README.md

 # Features

-    Displays a random GIF every time the user clicks the "Generate" button Allows users to search for specific GIFs using keywords Uses GIPHY's API to fetch and display the GIFs
+    Displays a random GIF every time a user clicks the "Generate" button Allows users to search for specific GIFs using keywords Uses GIPHY's API to fetch and display the GIFs